 board with application settings, usually from

 The Initial Configuration below for more details.

 There should be no spaces around the equals sign.

 bool symbols can be enabled or disabled by setting them to

-FLOAT symbol from the example above could be enabled like
+FPU symbol from the example above could be enabled like

 A boolean symbol can also be set to

 n with a comment formatted like